speakeasy-api/developer-docs/docs/guides/code-samples-without-github-actions.md

 For a fully automated workflow without GitHub Actions:

 1. Create a script or CI pipeline that runs `speakeasy run` to generate SDKs and code samples
-2. Add `speakeasy tag promote -c my-target-name -t main` to tag the generated code samples
+2. Add `speakeasy tag promote -s my-source-name -c my-target-name -t main` to tag both the source specification and generated code samples
 3. The public URL will automatically update with the latest code samples

 ### Why use CLI tagging instead of GitHub Actions?